tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 There are specific attributes to distinguish current and "upgrading" versions of elements of the application.

-A migration function is needed to move data from old aggregates to new aggregates.
+A migration function is needed to extract data from the current version and store it in the upgraded version.

 Code here: [MultiVersionsTests.fs](https://github.com/tonyx/Micro_ES_FSharp_Lib/blob/main/Sharpino.Sample.Test/MultiVersionsTests.fs)